avo-hq/docs.avohq.io/docs/2.0/grid-view.md

 <br />
 <img :src="('/assets/img/grid-view.jpg')" alt="Avo grid view" class="border mb-4" />

 Some resources are best displayed in a grid view.
-We can do that with Avo using a `cover`, a `title` and a `body`.
+We can do that with Avo using a `cover`, a `title`, and a `body`.

 ## Enable grid view

-To enable grid view for a resource you need to add the `grid` block.
-This will add the view switcher to the **Index** view.
+To enable grid view for a resource, you need to add the `grid` block.
+That will add the view switcher to the **Index** view.

 ```ruby
 class PostResource < Avo::BaseResource